cpang4/cs360-finalproject/data/README.md

 Data used in the various visualizations.

+_/images_ contains the images used in the world visualization
 _skyscrapers-count.csv_ used in the line chart
 _skyscrapers-main.csv_ used in the symbol map, scatterplot, & icon array
 _skyscrapers-top10.csv_ used in bar chart